 CAP/DA and CAP/Choice Enrollment

-- To make a referral, an individual calls Senior Services.
+To make a referral, please call the phone number below.
 The client or responsible person must also call to discuss their interest in the program.

 - Referral information is processed to determine client eligibility for assessment.